Skip to content

 Change #2

-Thus you and your collegues know what happened in the commit.
+Thus you and your colleagues know what happened in the commit.
 Then commit the changes (2).

 Info